 <priority> Tells search engines how important the URL (page) is compared to other pages on your website.
 Valid values range from 0.0 to 1.0.
 The default value is 0.5.

 - Crawl your website before creating a sitemap.
 Make sure that you don’t have broken pages and duplicate content.
 To find crawl errors you can use Google Webmasters Tools (go “Crawl”-“Crawl Errors”).

 - If you have lots of webpages, only include the most important ones.
 Keep in mind that XML Sitemap has a limit of 50,000 URLs or a 10MB in size (uncompressed).

 - Don’t include URLs that can’t be fetched by Google.
 It’s a common mistake to include URLs that are blocked in robots.txt or don’t even exist (404).

 - Include only canonical (main) URLs.
-Don’t include both versions with “WWW” and without, simple products that exist only in a form of one configurable product, etc. This won’t improve indexation but only increase the load on server.
+Don’t include both versions with “WWW” and without, simple products that exist only in a form of one configurable product, etc. This won’t improve indexation but only increase the load on the server.

-- If your site is relatively small and changes regularly, update XML sitemap once a day and ping Google after you update it.
+- If your site is relatively small and changes regularly, update the XML sitemap once a day and ping Google after you update it.